• Skip to primary navigation

 FEDEx CUP Points Total/Winner: 2,989/500

-PGA TOUR RADIO COVERAGE: SiriusXM PGA Tour Radio returns for today and Friday coverage 12:00pm Noon to 6:00pm (EDT).
-Weekend coverage on PGA Tour Radio airs from 1:00pm to 6:00pm (EDT) or until conclusion.
-PGA Tour Radio is available on Sirius 208/XM 92) or online on PGATour.com
+PGA TOUR RADIO COVERAGE: SiriusXM Radio will have live radio coverage of the FedEx-St.Jude with Thursday and Friday broadcasts from 12:00pm Noon (EDT) to 6:00pm (EDT).
+Weekend coverage on Sirius XM Radio begins at 1:00pm (EDT) until 6:00pm (EDT) on Saturday and 1:00pm to 6:30pm (EDT) or conclusion on Sunday.
+PGA Tour Radio is available on Sirius 208/XM 92)

 The Basics: